ganlvtech/php-simple-cas-proxy/README.md

 127.0.0.1 service.example.com
 ```

-* You can't use this if you php-cgi is single thread.
+* You can't use this if you php-cgi is single thread (Try php-fpm or Nginx).

 ## LICENSE